 Food Sensitivity or Allergies

-Sometimes food allergies can cause the symptoms of IBS to appear, so it’s important to have testing done if you suspect you are allergic to a particular food, and eliminate it from your diet if the test proves positive.
+Sometimes food allergies can cause the symptoms of IBS to appear, so it’s important to have testing done if you suspect you are allergic to a particular food and eliminate it from your diet if the test proves positive.

 However, some are simply sensitive to certain foods, which means it won’t show up on an allergy test.
-For example, if you are sensitive to dairy, but not allergic to it, you may be experiencing IBS symptoms more severely when you have higher dairy intake, but not at all if you go a while without having it.
+For example, if you are sensitive to dairy, but not allergic to it, you may be experiencing IBS symptoms more severely when you have a higher dairy intake, but not at all if you go a while without having it.

 Bacteria Imbalance in the Gut

 Your body produces bacteria, and that’s a good thing!
 Your body needs good bacteria to keep it healthy and build your immune system.
-However, there is also bad bacteria, and when this starts attacking your gut, the symptoms of IBS can ensue.
+However, there are also bad bacteria, and when this starts attacking your gut, the symptoms of IBS can ensue.